-Shirts Across America’s mission since the beginning has been “Building homes to build leaders.”
+Shirts Across America’s mission since the beginning has been “Build Homes · Build Leaders · Build Communities”.
 But how did SAA build itself up to what it is today?
 Take 3 minutes to learn about how we started.
 The story is pretty cool!

 How it started

 It started when Pastor Pat Wright had an idea.

 Wright is the founder and director of the Seattle-based Total Experience Gospel Choir.
 She moved to Seattle in 1964 after being born and raised in Carthage, Texas, in the Gulf Coast region of the southern United States.

 When Hurricane Katrina hit New Orleans and the surrounding area in 2005 Wright felt the damage in a personal way.
 She had friends and relatives still living there and she knew they needed help, so she reached out to her friend, Randy Novak.